shsagir/play-area-sync/docs/install-laravel-5-uni.md

 2. Deploy the minified files separately.
 You can do this with SFTP or rsync.

 <!-- TODO: include rsync example -->

+### Scheduling

+The [Laravel scheduler](https://laravel.com/docs/5.7/scheduling) is not supported with the Universal Stack by design.
+The minimum time frame for standard crons is 10 minutes here, but the Laravel scheduler requires a 1 minute scheduling.
+Use the [Pro Stack](/app-pro) in combination with the [Workers Component](/worker-pro).
+That way your crons will be outsourced into background processes.

 ### Sending mail